-Recovery Activity/Outcome Update was undertaken to obtain the best housing outcomes for residents and local businesses.
-164 social housing dwellings were uninhabitable as a result of the event.
-Department staff worked closely with tenants to ensure they could access alternative accommodation while escalating repair work.
-All tenants were returned to their social housing dwelling or rehoused by 31 March 2019.
-Projected outcome

-Residents have access to safe and secure accommodation and are aware of the housing support available.
+Recovery Activity/Outcome Update dertaken to obtain the best housing outcomes dents and local businesses. result of with ter accommoderates cial housing dwellings were uninhabitable as a of the event.
+Department staff worked closely nants to ensure they could access alternative modation while escalating repair work.
+All were returned to their social housing dwelling used by 31 March 2019.
+Projected outcome Residents have access to safe and secure accommodation and are aware of the housing support available.
 Status: Complete